jandolejs1999/docker-magento/README.md

 <img src="https://user-images.githubusercontent.com/24256329/126874296-5d9cb6e6-2477-4686-b0b4-a8bb0a8fc795.png" alt="@timestamp" width="250px">

 5) All done.
-You should be able to analyse your logs on http://kibana.magento.local/app/discover (if not, then refresh magento.local in order to log something).
+You should be able to analyse your logs on http://kibana.magento.jandolejs.cz/app/discover (if not, then refresh magento.jandolejs.cz in order to log something).

 <img src="https://user-images.githubusercontent.com/24256329/126874474-54594eb2-3b41-4e24-ba18-528aef0c1859.png" alt="Analyse logs" width="250px">